pyeventsourcing/eventsourcing/README.md

 ## Example

-Write tests following an outside-in approach to software development.
+The example below follows an outside-in approach to software development.

+First, write a test.

 ```python
 def test():